 The world environment of business enterprise is surveyed broadly in this course.
 Emphasis is placed on foreign trade and investment problems, patterns and opportunities.
-The performance of business functions in an international context and basic terminology of international business are examined.
-Prerequisite: BUS 104 and ECO 201
+The performance of business functions in an international context and basic terminology of

-Business Methods 3 crs 3 hrs
+Business Methods 3 crs.
+3 hrs.